Business travel expense is the second-largest cost factor for a company. Hence, at some point, every company struggles to manage it.

-Managing business travel expenses is essential for cost-saving.
-Here are some ways you can manage corporate travel expenses:
+Managing corporate travel expenses is essential for cost-saving.
+Here are some ways you can manage business travel expenses:

 Automating your reimbursement process makes expense filing easy for employees and eliminates any manual filing errors.
 Moreover, they will be able to scan and upload all the invoices on the go, leading to accurate expense filing.

 Additionally, with real-time alerts, your travel managers will know if there are any out-of-policy bookings and can control them.

 By keeping track of travel expenses through a travel and expense management software like ITILITE, companies can save money and avoid penalties.
 To estimate your potential savings on travel expenses, try using our savings calculator

 You need to set a fixed payment method for various business travel expenses list.
 For instance, you can set per diem for food and accommodation expenses, and mileage rates for transportation.
 However, you must be consistent with the payment methods you choose for each type of business travel expense.

 You need to set guidelines for estimation, submission, and reimbursement of expenses.
 Keep in mind these points while framing your policies:

 As a corporate travel manager, you must inform the employees about the company’s travel expense policies and ensure compliance.
 The following steps can help you create awareness about your policies and increase adoption: